dixonaws/startup_namer/README.md

 ## Build
-`flutter build web` builds the project in `build/web` in a format (~20MB) that is deployable to a web server (e.g., S3/Cloudfront).
+`flutter build web` builds the project in `build/web` in a format (~20MB) that is deployable to a web server (e.g., AWS S3/Cloudfront).